 - 1/2 Red Pepper or any available

-- 1 pk.
-Yakisoba noodles (or Chinese egg noodles), cook and drain
+- 1 pack Yakisoba Noodles or Chinese egg noodles, cook and drain

-- 5-6 Tbs.
-Yakisoba Sauce * or to taste (or seasoning that comes with yakisoba)
+- 5-6 tablespoons Yakisoba Sauce * or to taste or seasoning that comes with yakisoba

 - Splash of water

 - Heat the wok/frying pan and add oil.
-Add thinly cut bite size strips of beef in the pan.
-Cook for few minutes and season with pinch of salt and pepper.
-Take it out of the wok and on the plate until ready to be used.
+Add thinly cut bite-size strips of beef in the pan.
+Cook for few minutes and season with a pinch of salt and pepper.
+Take it out of the work and on the plate until ready to be used.

-- Add remaining tablespoon of oil and drop in chopped veggies.
-Stir fry on high temperature, don't let it burn.
-Season it with pinch of salt and pepper.
-Continue stirring until veggies are half way done, then add meat, stir again until well combined!
+Add remaining tablespoon of oil and drop in chopped veggies.
+Stir-fry at the medium-high temperature, don't let it burn.
+Season it with a pinch of salt and pepper.
+Continue stirring until veggies are halfway done, then add meat, stir again until well combined!

-- Add cooked and well drained noodles, stir with beef and vegetables for few minutes.
+- Add cooked and well-drained noodles, stir with beef and vegetables for a few minutes.

-- Add Yakisoba sauce or seasoning until you reach your desirable taste, Add just a splash of water like few tbs.
-Stir it very well again for few minutes or until noodles are well coded with the sauce and other ingredients.
+- Add Yakisoba sauce or seasoning until you reach your desired taste, Add just a splash of water like few tbs.
+Stir it very well again for a few minutes or until noodles are well coded with the sauce and other ingredients.